 CU Recycling prides itself on being a student-run operation.
-Students learn the business of recycling through hands-on collection of materials, operational work at our campus recycling facility, special events recycling, and outreach and marketing to students and other campus members.
+Students learn the business of recycling through:

 Most of our staff is hired at the beginning of each Fall semester, in late August.
 A few other openings become available throughout the school year and each summer.
 CU Recycling hires students who can work between 8 - 20 hours during the week, between the hours of 9 a.m. and 5 p.m.
 Weekly schedules are established for each semester, and students generally work before, between, or after classes.
 We attempt to fill most of our staff with students with work-study awards through financial aid.

 There are lots of ways to volunteer with CU Recycling.